faisalqureshi/python-dev-notes/start-python-project.md

 ## Step 4: Start coding.

-Check out [here](python-dev.html) for some ideas on how to do Python development using Docker or on remote machines.
+Check out [here](python-dev.html) for some ideas on how to do Python development using Docker on remote machines.

 *Happy hacking!*